 I’ll be the one shoveling scones into my mouth in between swigs of Earl Grey and willing the thermometer to tick down just a few … more … degrees.
 You’ll be the one winding a scarf around your neck and anticipating a white Christmas.
 So, you know, same same.

-4 teaspoons baking powder
+- 4 teaspoons baking powder

-1 cup dried chopped cherries
+- 1 cup dried cherries chopped

-1/2 cup chopped sliced almonds
+- ½ cup chopped sliced almonds

-5 tablespoons cold unsalted butter
+- 5 tablespoons unsalted butter cold

-1/2 cup whole milk plus more if needed
+- ½ cup whole milk plus more if needed

-1/4 cup honey
+- ¼ cup honey

-1 large egg
+- 1 large egg

-In a large bowl, whisk together the flours, baking powder, salt, dried ginger and cardamom, cherries, and almonds.
+- In a large bowl, whisk together the flours, baking powder, salt, dried ginger and cardamom, cherries, and almonds.
 Cut in the butter and, using your hands or a fork, blend until the mixture resembles coarse meal.

-On a lightly floured board, roll out the dough until it is about 1-inch thick.
+- On a lightly floured board, roll out the dough until it is about 1-inch thick.
 Wrap in plastic wrap and let rest in the fridge at least 30 minutes.

-Place in the oven and bake for about 20-25 minutes, until scones are set and lightly browned.
+- Place in the oven and bake for about 20-25 minutes, until scones are set and lightly browned.
 Remove from oven and let cool on the pan for 5 minutes.
-Serve warm with butter and jam.
+Serve warm with butter and jam